lithouse/Lithouse_Arduino/README.md

 ##Error Codes

-* `ERROR_OVERFLOW = -101`, the supplied ` LithouseRecord` does not contain enough space for incoming records.
+* `ERROR_OVERFLOW = -101`, the supplied ` LithouseRecord` array does not contain enough space for incoming records.
 Or, the channel name or data buffer is longer than 10 characters.
 * `ERROR_NETWORK_FAILURE = -102`, the client is unable to connect to api.lithouse.co.

 The library will also print out debugging information on the serial monitor in case of an error.